 Tip 1 If you don’t light it you don’t see it!

 Yes, I know that is incredibly obvious, but you’d be surprised how easy is to not consider this aspect of garden lighting.
-In the daytime we’re so used to seeing everything, because of the daylight, but when it comes to lighting at night, we forget about how we see things (usually in conjunction with the surrounding items).
+In the daytime, we’re so used to seeing everything, because of the daylight, but when it comes to lighting at night, we forget about how we see things (usually in conjunction with the surrounding items).

 The most obvious thing to do is to light up key features in the garden like a statue or pergola or something.
 Unfortunately, if you do this, you end up with something glowing at the end of your garden like a UFO has landed!

 So, it’s really important that you light the visual journey to the object that you wish to light.
 So if you have a statue at the end of the garden, you strategically light a visual pathway to get to it.
-It doesn’t have to be actual path, it can be a series of lights that are dotted through the borders that end up at the statue, so your eyes have something to follow and it ties in with the surrounding areas.
+It doesn’t have to be an actual path, it can be a series of lights that are dotted through the borders that end up at the statue, so your eyes have something to follow and it ties in with the surrounding areas.
 It’s not just there in the garden on its own, lit up like a Christmas tree!

 Tip 2 Don’t buy cheap lights

 Seriously, don’t.
 Admittedly, cheaper lights are a lot better looking than they used to be, less Dalek like, but even so they tend to be quite an eyesore during daylight hours.
 Good lighting tends to be smaller and discreet and is also made of more durable materials.
 You can control and adjust how the beam of light lands and you can also add different filters to create different effects.
-Unfortunately that’s way beyond my skill set but I just wanted to make you aware that you can do a lot more with proper garden lighting.
+Unfortunately, that’s way beyond my skill set but I just wanted to make you aware that you can do a lot more with proper garden lighting.

 Lighting designers I’ve worked with always recommend Hunza lighting, but there are a lot of similar brands that are good.
 Shop around online, there are tons to choose from.
 I’ll put some links at the bottom of this article to point you in the right direction.